By Lauren Slaney (@slaney_1)

 A month ago I hadn’t, but I wish I had, and I hope so many others will hear about them.

-Helping care-leavers and families with low income, The Local Pantry is a food co-operative.
+Helping care-leavers and families with low income, Your Local Pantry is a food co-operative.
 Not a food bank or a charity handout.

 When I first heard it wasn’t a charity, I admit, I thought “yeah right –how can you be given food and not call it a handout?”
 But let me explain, and trust me, as a care leaver I’m aware and super sensitive to the stigma we experience on a weekly basis.